JadaOnwuta/cs304-project-sp24-draft/README.md

 5. Add a profile picture.
 If it's not too big of a file, you should be able to see it next to your name.

+6. Add a link to your LinkedIn (if you have one) to your profile.

-6. Click on the Wellesley World banner OR the home tab in the navbar to visit the homepage.
+7. Click on the Wellesley World banner OR the home tab in the navbar to visit the homepage.
 You will see information for three of your MOST RECENTLY ADDED friends.
 Will flash a message if there are no friends.

-7. Use the searchbar and dropdown to search for the name Lyra.
+8. Use the searchbar and dropdown to search for the name Lyra.

-8. Click on Lyra's profile and add Lyra as a friend.
+9. Click on Lyra's profile and add Lyra as a friend.

-9. Click on the chat button to chat with this friend.
+10. Click on the chat button to chat with this friend.

-10. Send a couple of messages!
+11. Send a couple of messages!

-11. To see the list of all the people you have chatted with, click the chats link on the nav bar
+12. To see the list of all the people you have chatted with, click the chats link on the nav bar

-12. Click on the banner again to take you back home
+13. Click on the banner again to take you back home

-13. Do some searches to find more friends by different categories
+14. Do some searches to find more friends by different categories

-14. Try filtering as well to see users that have things in common with you
+15. Try filtering as well to see users that have things in common with you

-15. Logout!
+16. Logout!